CliveC99/p1-castlerea/README.md

 <p align="center"><img src="https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674604469/Website%20Images/README%20-%20Images/404-hover_uy34zv.png" alt="404 Error Page Hovering"></p>

+# **Features To Be Added**
+- "Hamburger" menu with dropdowns to futher items on the page.
+Example - Home - Information Section.
+- The form is sent and the information can be received and replied to.

 # **Tools Used**
   - I used [Am I Responsive?](https://ui.dev/amiresponsive) to check was the website responsive on devices.
   - I used [Balsamiq](https://balsamiq.com/) for creating the wireframes.